 Overload Resolution of dynamic/object types

-Dynamic types does however get resolved at runtime, eg. late-binding (resolved by what the caller sent to it)
+Note: For intents and purposes dynamic types are equivalent to object. eg. substitute dynamic for object prior to C# 4.0 the difference however is that dynamic types get resolved at runtime, eg. late-binding (resolved by what the caller sent to it)

-Lets have a quick look at my concerns, consider the following snippet:
+There are however a few things that didn't make sense to me, lets have a quick look at my confusion, consider the following snippet:

 using System;